 - Represented John Hancock Life Insurance Company (U.S.A.) in the $400 million acquisition of a 49 percent interest in ExGen Renewables Partners, LLC, which owns a portfolio of wind and solar generating facilities, from an affiliate of Exelon Corporation.

-- Represented companies ranging from Duke Energy, MCN Energy, Enron, Semco Energy and a number of investment funds in the development and acquisition and divestiture of gas-fired power assets of all kinds and in the development and financing of power plants and other energy infrastructure assets.
+- Represented companies ranging from GE Energy Financial Services, Duke Energy, MCN Energy, Enron, Semco Energy and a number of investment funds in the development and acquisition and divestiture of gas-fired power assets of all kinds and in the development and financing of power plants and other energy infrastructure assets.

 - Represented an investor group led by Macquarie Bank in the acquisition and subsequent sale of part of the Michigan electric transmission grid.